Rethinking the Humanitarian Health Response to Violent Conflict

 Primary products will include a series of publications, strategic dialogues, and others actively concerned with the humanitarian health response to violence; along with policy briefs, fieldwork, and surveys, as a means to reach not only a general audience, but also local and field-based humanitarian health providers who may be beyond the reach of targeted project engagement.

-The initiative will consist of three major components, each of which will include substantive engagement with a range of actors through convenings, publications, and multimedia products.
+The initiative will consist of two major components, each of which will include substantive engagement with a range of actors through convenings, publications, and multimedia products.
 A cross-cutting Daedalus volume and a final report will synthesize findings from across all three major components of the project.
 We will also produce tailored resources for selected audiences of particularly relevant stakeholders and policymakers.
 Specific activities will include:

 - A forthcoming publication providing a diagnostic of the impact of COVID-19 on power dynamics and existing mechanisms of global cooperation